jonasmcferreira/whiteiron/jhed-wasteland/ColdBlooded.md

 - Dragons???
 - Naga

-### Plot Hooks Revelations
+### Plot Hooks & Revelations

-- should be made obvious that this isn't normal
+- It should be made obvious that this isn't normal.
-- local fruit (rare) grants cold resistance when consumed over long periods of time.
-Potion Reagent
+- A local fruit (rare) grants cold resistance when consumed over long periods of time.
+It is a potion reagent.
-- Kobolds venture to find a dragon (there have been no dragon sightings in known history)
+- Kobolds venture to find a dragon (there have been no dragon sightings in known history).
-- Yuan-ti Pilgrimage to a great truth, but Naga prevent this
+- Yuan-ti pilgrimage to a great truth, but Naga prevent this.
-- Lizardfolk attempt to hunt and tame the Dinosaurs
+- Lizardfolk attempt to hunt and tame the Dinosaurs.

-### design purpose
+### Design Purpose

-- cold blooded creatures should make this enviroment feel odd and stand out from a typical arctic setting
+- Cold-blooded creatures should make this environment feel odd and stand out from a typical arctic setting.
-- tie in a local important flora (fruit that needs a name), think of these plants as oasis within a desert, potion crafting too
+- Tie in a local important flora (fruit that needs a name).
+Think of these plants as oases within a desert, useful for potion crafting too.
-- all the creatures are looking for something in the waste, that there are no records of existing
+- All the creatures are looking for something in the wasteland, which there are no records of existing.